 Individual therapy: Individual therapy sessions are offered to all patients on an as-needed basis.
 These sessions occur on a one-to-one basis with a patient’s therapist and are designed to be a time to address any concerns the patient may have, to discuss issues that he or she wishes to keep confidential, and to track one’s progress towards reaching his or her treatment goals in healing from adjustment disorder.

-Family therapy: At MeadowWood, we believe that family involvement in one’s treatment is instrumental in eliciting successful treatment outcomes.
-For this reason, all patients are able to engage in family therapy sessions in order to help family members understand adjustment disorder, to educate them on how they can best support their loved one, and to help maintain open communication in order to create a healthy family dynamic.
+Family sessions: At MeadowWood, we believe that family involvement in one’s treatment is instrumental in eliciting successful treatment outcomes.
+For this reason, all patients are able to engage in family sessions in order to help family members understand adjustment disorder, to educate them on how they can best support their loved one, and to help maintain open communication in order to create a healthy family dynamic.

 Education: Keeping in mind the importance of a child’s education, our adolescent programming incorporates schooling into each patient’s treatment plan so that he or she does not fall behind academically while engaging in treatment for behavioral or emotional concerns.
 We employ certified teachers who, along with the other members of the adolescent’s treatment team, collaborate with the child’s home school, both in verbal and written form, pending releases of information provided by the child’s parent or guardian.